 Take a look at the different types of 4G broadband above.
 Does one of these technologies sound like it solves your problem?
 Chances are one of them does.
 But there are some downsides to 4G broadband you may want to consider before cancelling your home broadband connection and relying on it entirely.

 Just like fixed-line home broadband, 4G broadband isn't the same everywhere.
-Some places it's fast, others it's slow, there's everything in between, and of course there are still a lot of homes around the UK where 4G signal won't be strong enough indoors to be something you could rely upon to stay online 100% of the time.
+Some places it's fast, others it's slow, there's everything in between, and of course there are still a lot of homes around the UK where a 4G signal won't be strong enough indoors to rely on 100% of the time.

 Then there's the fact that while fixed-line broadband speeds continue to get faster, 4G has already topped out, with the best average speeds not offering much over standard ADSL (non-fibre) broadband.
 If you want to go quicker over the airwaves you're going to have to plump for 5G broadband and depending where you live you may be waiting a long time for that.
 Here are the three reasons you might consider 4G broadband.

 - You can get it – Before even thinking of taking out a 4G home broadband deal, you'll want to check whether the signal is strong enough where you live and work from your chosen provider.
-If you're unsure, ask your neighbours and colleagues how their signal holds up, and of course check the provider's signal map for further clues
+If you're unsure, ask your neighbours and colleagues which network they are on and how their signal holds up, and of course check the providers’ signal maps for further clues

-- You have a special application in mind – Perhaps you need back-up broadband for your existing connections for your home or business or you conduct your business meetings in a farmer's field.
-Ultimately you know what you need your 4G broadband for
+- You have a special application in mind – Perhaps you need back-up broadband for your existing connections for your home or business, or you conduct your business meetings in a farmer's field.
+Ultimately only you know why you might need 4G broadband

 4G broadband coverage and data speeds